Advanced Learner Loans

 The applications, assessment, payments and repayments of loans will be administered by Student Finance England.
 The same organisation provides financial support for HE students.
 The loan will be paid directly to your college or training provider to cover the fees charged for your course.

-Loan repayments are collected through the tax system and will only start when the individual has left their course, entered repayment and is earning more than £25,725 a year.
+Loan repayments are collected through the tax system and will only start when the individual has left their course, entered repayment and is earning more than £494 a week or £2,143 a month (before tax and other deductions).
 Any outstanding balance on a loan will be written off after 30 years.

 Applying is easy